Menu

 Why Men Care About Hair Loss

-For a lot of men, losing their hair doesn’t just affect their self-esteem but it can also become a real source of embarrassment.
+For a lot of men, when they lose hair—especially experiencing scalp hair loss—it doesn’t just affect their self-esteem but can also become a real source of embarrassment.
 Whenever hair loss is mentioned, they might get very uptight and want to get off the subject as fast possible.
+The psychosocial impact is often trivialized or ignored by those unaffected by hair loss.
 But why is this?

 Well there’s no one reason but a big part of the problem is that hair loss is not considered to be a topic that’s out of bounds when it comes to playful mocking amongst friends.
 In other words, a guy who’s losing his hair might be very sensitive about it but has to put on a brave face when he’s around his friends and they bring it up.